wienerr/Piklist-Documentation/content/about-piklist/benefits-of-using-piklist.md

 ---
 title: "Benefits of using Piklist"
+description: "Piklist makes it super simple to add fields and data to almost every part of WordPress."
 ---
 Piklist makes it super simple to add fields and data to almost every part of WordPress: